 Want to start eating healthy?
 In this post you’ll find practical tips for eating better, even if you’re short on time in your 9-5 grind.
-Implement them right away and you’ll see a difference in your energy level and potentially your weight or skin.

 Are your shoulders tightening?

 There’s something spooky about the term “healthy eating”.
 It invokes the idea that you’re eliminating flavor in the name of health.

 I’m here to tell you that’s not necessary!

 I changed the whole way I cooked and ate a few years ago because my doctor warned me about my high blood sugar levels and the extra 20+ lbs I was carrying around.
 So my kick in the butt moment was fear of having diabetes before I was 30 but yours doesn’t have to be.

 I wanted to improve my health but I was skeptical about extreme diets, constant meal planning and wasted time on bland food.

 So I did plenty of research on natural Type 2 diabetes prevention and I started making changes to my diet that felt realistic for someone like me (i.e. tired cubicle worker constantly surrounded with cake from yet another co-worker’s birthday).

 Here are the 7 things you can easily implement:

 1. Ditch the juice and soda when you eat out